Blizzara/infoscreen/README.md

 # Infoscreen

-This repo contains an (almost) HTML-only infoscreen / digital signane solution.
+This repo contains an (almost) HTML-only infoscreen / digital signage solution.
 The solution was developed for Junction 2016.

 ## Setup